autonomous-waverunner/follow-the-leader/code/WR/README.md

   *Installation location:* `/etc/systemd/system`

   *Description:* Systemd service file for the temperature logger.
+The actual temperature logger is the python script `etc/getSystemInformation.py`.

 - `???.sh`

   *Installation location:* `/etc/`

   *Description:* Configure the relevant pins for CAN functionality ([documentation](https://github.com/hmxf/can_xavier)).

+## Logs

+Various log files are produced when running the system.
+These can be found in `/var/log/temperature.log` and in `/home/nvidia/eenx151902/logs`.